 Sakari Tiikkaja works in Haemeenlinna, Finland.
-He has over 10 years of experience in advertising and graphic design.
-After working in Helsinki based Advertising agencies he now runs his own business in Haemeenlinna doing illustration and design work for such clients as Nokia, Grand Casino Helsinki and Karisto publishers.
+He has more than 10 years of experience in advertising and graphic design.
+After working in Helsinki based advertising agencies he now runs his own business in Haemeenlinna doing illustration and design work for such clients as Nokia, Grand Casino Helsinki and Karisto publishers.

 I managed to get into an art school emphasizing graphic design and advertising in Helsinki.
 That pretty soon led to a steady job in an agency.
 I had some experience in computers (my dad’s Macintosh Plus).
 Back then the computers were just being introduced in the design workflow so even today I first take out a pencil and a piece of paper to sketch the ideas at hand.
 I have always loved drawing so the natural way of doing things is the traditional way.
 Although I have to admit that there is a noticeable degradation in drawing skills due to using computer for basically everything else but sketching.